BenLorantfy/nestjs-zod/README.md

 This library was originally created by [risen228](https://github.com/risen228) and now maintained by [BenLorantfy](https://github.com/BenLorantfy/) (that's me!)

 I'm for hire!
-You can email me at ben@lorantfy.com to setup a call
+Check out my resume [here](https://www.benlorantfy.com/resume).
+You can email me at ben@lorantfy.com with consulting or other opportunities.